Pinus sylvestris: Description

+Pinus sylvestris is an ancient species of coniferous tree.
+A fossil seed cone of Pinus montana fossilis sent by the Naturmuseum Senckenberg to the Swedish Museum of Natural History was dated to the late Pliocene epoch (Reuverian stage ~ 2.6 million years ago).
+Its longevity might be due to its genetics.
+Genes of Scots Pine during the haploid stage of its life cycle are subject to stronger negative selection.
+Selective removal of alleles that contain potentially unhelpful mutations has the efficacy of efficient natural selection.

-Pinus sylvestris is an evergreen coniferous tree growing up to 35 m in height and 1 m in trunk diameter when mature, exceptionally over 45 m tall and 1.7 m in trunk diameter on very productive sites.
+Modern trees can grow up to 35 m in height and 1 m in trunk diameter when mature, exceptionally over 45 m tall and 1.7 m in trunk diameter on very productive sites.
 The tallest on record is a tree over 210 years old growing in Estonia which stands at 46.6 m.
 The lifespan is normally 150–300 years, with the oldest recorded specimens in Lapland, Northern Finland over 760 years.

 The bark is thick, flaky and orange-red when young to scaly and gray-brown in maturity, sometimes retaining the former on the upper portion.
 The habit of the mature tree is distinctive due to its long, bare and straight trunk topped by a rounded or flat-topped mass of foliage.

 The shoots are light brown, with a spirally arranged scale-like pattern.
 On mature trees the leaves ('needles') are a glaucous blue-green, often darker green to dark yellow-green in winter, 2.5–5 cm long and 1–2 mm broad, produced in fascicles of two with a persistent gray 5–10 mm basal sheath.
 On vigorous young trees the leaves can be twice as long, and occasionally occur in fascicles of three or four on the tips of strong shoots.
 Leaf persistence varies from two to four years in warmer climates, and up to nine years in subarctic regions.
 Seedlings up to one year old bear juvenile leaves; these are single (not in pairs), 2–3 cm long, flattened, with a serrated margin.